telerik/xaml-docs/controls/radtreeview/how-to/retrieving-checked-items.md

 ---
 title: Retrieve All Checked Items
 page_title: Retrieve All Checked Items
-description: Retrieve All Checked Items
+description: Check our "Retrieve All Checked Items" documentation article for the RadTreeView WPF control.
 slug: radtreeview-retrieving-checked-items
 tags: retrieve,all,checked,items
 published: False